What is #ActofKindnessSP

-During the last two years, Sunshine Place has raised almost $820,000 toward the goal of $1,300,000 to expand and upgrade the two building facilities at Sunshine Place.
-To date the campaign enabled Sunshine Place to:
+During the last two years, Sunshine Place has raised almost $845,000 toward the goal of $1,500,000 to expand and upgrade the two building facilities at Sunshine Place.
+To date the campaign enabled Sunshine Place to complete the following:

 - Purchase the adjacent property

 - Completed the building addition and parking lot expansion